ASTR 1210 (O'Connell) Study Guide 16

 Surface: easily visible since CO2 is transparent.
 Has been Has been explored in ever increasing detail by Earth-bound telescopes and by

-- Mars' orbital ellipticity (10%) implies a large variation in brightness at opposition.
+- Mars' orbital ellipticity (10%) implies a large variation in its orbit.
 See diagram at right.
-(Click for
+(Click for a different

-- It is a very conspicuous, red-pink object when brightest (hence its association with the God of War).
+- When brightest, Mars is a very conspicuous, red-pink object (hence its association with the God of War).
 Mars can be brighter than